near/docs/docs/concepts/gas.md

 ### Deploying Contracts

-The [basic action costs](https://github.com/near/nearcore/blob/49b4fcdc297a609d8bb38858fdbf71e7d821f1f5/neard/res/genesis_config.json#L57-L120) include two different values for deploying contracts.
+The basic action costs include two different values for deploying contracts.
 Simplified, these are:

     deploy_contract_cost: 184765750000,
     deploy_contract_cost_per_byte: 6812999,

+Again, these values can be queried by using the [`protocol_config`](/docs/api/rpc#protocol-config) RPC endpoint.

 The first is a baseline cost, no matter the contract size.
 Keeping in mind that each need to be multiplied by two, for both `send` and `execute` costs, and will also require sending & executing a receipt (see blue box above), the gas units comes to: